Last updated on

-Today, I’ll share all my experience when it comes to spending too much time with a friend.
+Today, I’ll share all my experiences when it comes to spending too much time with a friend.

 - In step 1, I talk about what’s a reasonable time to spend with a friend.